-Unlike most hydroponic plants, you don’t want to start your strawberries from a seed.
-They will germinate well, it’s true, but you won’t see fruit for some time.
+Unlike most hydroponic plants, you don’t want to start your strawberries from seed.
+They will germinate well, it’s true, but you won’t see fruit for some time unless you have your hands on a snack or wild variety that produces much smaller fruit.
 Depending on your conditions, it may take a full year for a strawberry plant to go from seed to fruit.

 You’ll have much better results by growing your strawberries from a small starter plant with a fully developed root bulb.
 They are available in a few different forms, largely dependent on where you are and what time of year you’re looking to plant.

 The other great secret is knowing the difference between strawberry varieties.
-They’ve been cultivated for so long that there’s dozens of different types to choose from.
-They can be divided into three broad groups – the June bearers, day neutrals and the ever-bearing varieties.
+They’ve been cultivated for so long that there are dozens of different types to choose from.
+They can be divided into three broad groups – the June bearers, day neutrals, and the ever-bearing varieties.

-Unlike June bearing strawberries, day neutral cultivars don’t change their growth pattern in response to light – that is to say, they are neutral about the day length.
-So long as you keep them warm and well lit, they’ll flower and fruit reliable all spring and summer long, often right into the fall, too.
+Unlike June-bearing strawberries, day-neutral cultivars don’t change their growth pattern in response to light – that is to say, they are neutral about the day length.
+So long as you keep them warm and well-lit, they’ll flower and fruit reliably all spring and summer long, often right into the fall, too.

-The final ground of strawberry plants are the ever bearing varieties.
+The final ground of strawberry plants is the ever-bearing varieties.
 They have no fixed season for fruiting, and if you keep them warm enough will produce fruit year for most of the year.
-They also tend to be more compact, and produce more fruit and fewer runners.
+They also tend to be more compact and produce more fruit and fewer runners.
 While they don’t fruit as abundantly as the other two types, they fruit for longer, and so provide a constant supply of lovely berries almost all year round.

 Starting with a strawberry root bulb hydroponically